parti-renaissance/app-mobile/README.md

 - run `bun start` to start the react-native bundler
 - run `bun ios` to start the iOS app
 - run `bun android` to start the Android app
+- run `bun web` to start the web app

 ### Building/Running the app with EAS Expo (Expo Application Services)